Seaton to Lyme Regis through the Undercliff

 The section of Coast Path that runs through the Undercliff National Nature Reserve crosses one of the largest and active coastal landslip systems in Western Europe and this has created a spectacular woodland wilderness.
 However this geology means that the whole area can become unstable after periods of heavy rain.

-The area around Culverholm, part way through the reserve, has started to slide between Christmas and New Year which has resulted in the path becoming unsafe – see this feature from the Western Morning News that explains more.
+In early 2014 the area around Culverholm, part way through the reserve started to slide between Christmas and New Year which has resulted in the path becoming unsafe – see this feature from the Western Morning News that explains more.

 View Seaton to Lyme Regis Undercliffs walk in a larger map